-In the last week, the seven-day moving average for influenza notification rates increased in all regions (Figure 6).
+In the past week, the greatest increase in the seven-day moving average for influenza notification rates occurred in the Kimberley region.
+The rates increased in all regions except the Goldfields, Metropolitan and Pilbara regions where rates decreased (Figure 6).